moonish1211/Cosmic-Crashout/README.md

 - Selecting "Main Menu" will go back to the Main Menu
 - Selecting "Record Score" will pull you to Record Score Menu

-#### Record Score Menu: Allow you to input your initial to store the score on the global leaderboard
+#### Record Score Menu: Allow you to input your initial to store the score on the Local leaderboard
 - Have A-Z and space as a character option
 - We allow maximum of 3 character as your name
 - Redirects you to the Main Menu after selecting all 3 characters